 If there is a decay of conscience, the pulpit is responsible for it.
 If the church is degenerate and worldly, the pulpit is responsible for it.
 If Satan rules in our halls of justice, the pulpit is responsible for it.
 If our politics become so corrupt that the very foundations of our government are ready to fall away, the pulpit is responsible for it.
 Let us not ignore this fact; but let us lay it to heart, and awake to our responsibility in respect to the morals of this nation.

-Had this instruction (given in the late 1800's) been fully comprehend, and adhered to, by each succeeding generation, we would not have entered a lost generation concept!
-One cannot take an intermission in the promulgation of God's Word; and expect the same results later.
+Had this instruction (given in the late 1800's) been fully comprehended, and adhered to, by each succeeding generation, we would not have entered a lost generation concept!
+One cannot take an intermission in the promulgation of God's Word and expect the same results later.

 Scripture reveals: This know that in the last days (which we are in) perilous times shall come (2 Timothy 3:1).
-Evil men and seducers shall wax (or grow) worse and worse, deceiving, and being deceived (2 Timothy 3:13).
+Evil men and seducers shall wax (grow) worse and worse, deceiving, and being deceived (2 Timothy 3:13).

 For the time will come when they shall not endure sound doctrine; but after their own lusts shall they heap to themselves teachers, having itching ears; they shall turn away their ears from the truth, and shall be turned into fables (that which is fictitious) (2 Timothy 4:3-4).

-A Bible commentary noted: Preaching is the God-ordained means to prevent defection form the truth.
+Preaching is the God-ordained means to prevent defection from the truth.
 Teachers who appeal to itching ears tell people what they want to hear, not what they need to hear.
 This ushers in a lost generation concept due to no longer receiving sound biblical teaching or preaching.

 Wholehearted devotion to God, and the Lord Jesus Christ, as opposed to loving possessions or life itself, will be the only refuge in that day.
 It is unfortunate that many are being deceived, with a lost generation manner of living; due to acceptance of sin and ungodly behavior!
 Unless an attitude adjustment (conviction) takes place; the dominance of worldliness, and its lustful traits, will continue unabated.